ota-meshi/eslint-plugin-css/docs/settings/README.md

 ## :book: Usage

-All settings for this plugin use the `regexp` namespace.
+All settings for this plugin use the `css` namespace.

 Example **.eslintrc.js**: